lkk270/Asteroids-Hadoop/README.md

 location '/user/<NetID>/<ImpalaInputFolderName>';
 ```

-Now you can query one by one or use the built commands in the impalaCommands folder.
+Now you can query one by one or use the built commands in the impalaCommands folder to run many queries automatically.

-To run a .sql script first make sure it is on /home/NetID path on dumbo.
+To run a .sql script first make sure it is on /home/NetID path on DUMBO.
 Then connect to impala and do:

 ```bash